vanHeemstraSystems/tactical-planning-management/300/900/README.md

 # 900 - Tactical Planning Management

-Following from the [Strategic Planning Management](https://github.com/vanHeemstraSystems/strategic-planning-management), the following table should be created and maintained at tactical level for use at the PI report out:
+Following from the [Strategic Planning Management](https://github.com/vanHeemstraSystems/strategic-planning-management), the following table should be created and maintained at tactical level within the Agile Release Train (ART) for use at the PI report out:

 <table>
 <th colspan="8">PI YYQ##.[SprintNr] - PIPE report out </th><tr/>